mmagnus/RNA-Puzzles-Standardized-Submissions/rp19/readme.md

 GGGGCGCGGCGCUCAUUCCUGC
 ```

-Added missing O2' (this is deoxyribonucleoside) to the native.
-Split the native into chain A and B, like the models.
+Added missing O2' (this is deoxyribonucleoside) to the solution.
+Split the solution into chain A and B, like the models.

 ```
 HEADER Generated with rna-pdb-tools